jldec/cloudflare-pages-test/markdown/getting-started-with-go-part-2-pointers.md

 }
 ```

-Running the code above in the [example sandbox](https://pkg.go.dev/strings#Builder)) outputs just the word _ignition_.
+Running the code above in the [example sandbox](https://pkg.go.dev/strings#Builder) outputs just the word _ignition_.

-This suggests that the 3 calls to `write(b)` did not actually modify b, which makes sense, because passing a struct type to a function [copies](https://tour.golang.org/methods/4) the struct value instead of passing a reference to it.
+This suggests that the 3 calls to `write(b)` did not actually modify b, which makes sense, because passing a struct to a function [copies](https://tour.golang.org/methods/4) the struct value instead of passing a reference to it.

 To fix this, we have to use a pointer argument, which means that we also have to invoke the function with `write(&b, ...)`.
 This works, but doesn't make the code any more consistent.